AliSoftware/alisoftware.github.io/_posts/2016-09-06-conferences.md

 categories: news conferences
 ---

-This month, I'm gonna talk at ([NSSpain](http://2016.nsspain.com) and [FrenchKit](http://frenchkit.fr)) about Swift 🎉 I'm looking forward to speak for the first time at such great conferences, and I really hope to see you there!
+This month, I'm going to talk at ([NSSpain](http://2016.nsspain.com) and [FrenchKit](http://frenchkit.fr)) about Swift 🎉 I'm looking forward to speak for the first time at such great conferences, and I really hope to see you there!

 ## Talking at NSSpain & FrenchKit

 This post is just a quickie to do a small announcement, in case you didn't see me announce it on Twitter a few month ago.

-This month, I'm gonna give my first big conference talks.
+This month, I'm going to give my first big conference talks.
 People who know me already know I don't have any problem talking a lot in public 😇 and I've already talked in meetings like CocoaHeads, but that will be the first time I'll speak at big conferences.

 And for my first time, I already chose quite a challenge: